ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``overlayID`` (``int``) -- The overlay ID

-  * You can find the overlay IDs here: :doc:`pedOverlayID`
+  * You can find the overlay IDs here: :doc:`things/pedOverlayID`

 **Returns:**